nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyactionspace.md

 title: "Modify the action space"
 chapter: true
 weight: 10
-description: "Explore the possible steering angle and speed combinations."
+description: "Explore the possible steering angle and speed combinations and create your own action space or re-use one of the examples."
 ---